danijelz/gurella/README.md

 # gurella
 Wrapper around libGDX and solid basis for merging its addons and contributions under one umbrella (gdx umbrella -> gurella).
-It features editor (Eclipse plugin) based around scene graph and entity/component system with support for:
+It features editor (Eclipse plugin) based around scene graph and entity/component system.
+This project is at a very early stage in development.

+##Current features:
  * textures
  * models
  * lights (directional, point, spot)